JRC1995/Neural_Net_Evolution/README.md

-# Neural Net with learning Based on Evolutionary strategies
+# Neural Network trained with Evolutionary strategies

 A very simple 2 layered fully connected neural network is implemented here and trained on XOR gate data ( 2D binary input and 1D binary output having XOR relationship).

 Instead of commonly used backpropagation its trained using evolutionary strategies.
-This is more of a 'hello world' kind of program.
+This is more of a 'hello world' kind of program, but for the application of evolutionary strategy on a neural network

 More about Evolutionary algorithms: https://blog.openai.com/evolution-strategies/